 Where are we going and why am I in this handcart?

 True story: I was kidnapped in Russia in the late 90s.
-I managed to get out of the car, hide in a snow-filled ditch, then run away.
-I was lucky not to get shot (by someone completely different, because Russia in the late 90s) on the way out of the dockside they’d driven me to in the early hours.
+I managed to get out of the car, hide in a snow-filled ditch, then run to freedom.
+I was lucky not to get shot (by someone completely different, because Russia in the late 90s) on the way out of the dockside they’d driven me to in the middle of the night.
 And instead of ending up robbed and dumped in the cold silent waters of the Gulf of Finland, I made it home.

 I say that to say this: I slept just fine that night, and the next, and in general since then.
 I’m not easily panicked or persuaded.
-But recently I’ve been disturbed during dreams and distracted by day by the very same question I had in the car that dark night: “Where the hell are we going?”
+But recently I’ve been disturbed during dreams and distracted by day by the very same question I had in the back seat of that car: “Where the hell are we going?”

 - A Brief History of Money

 - A Brief History of Commercial Banks

 - The Global Financial Crisis of 2008 (coming soon)

 - The Greater Depression of 2021 (coming soon)

 - A Brief History of Global Financial Resets (coming soon)